Magnetron85/Radiology-Right-Click/readme.txt

 Users can hide calculators that are infrequently or not used.
 Preferences are saved in a preferences.ini which is created in the script directory if preferences are edited.

+Suggested usage: make Powerscribe templates that match input of this script to ensure no formatting issues at runtime.

 ## Author
 Created by an amateur programming enthusiast with a passion for radiology, in partnership with Claude, an AI assistant.